Samuel Williston: Treatise on contracts

 Williston wrote five volumes of his legal treatise, "The Law of Contracts", which was first published during the span of 1920 to 1922.
 The treatise was widely acclaimed as the foremost authority on the topic and was later enlarged in 1938.
 As Michael Looney noted in the Boston College Law Review (of the 3rd edition): "In the forty years since the original edition appeared, it has gained a pre-eminent place in that field.
 Quoted or cited by the courts of the United States, Great Britain, and its Dominions as well, it has become the standard authority."

 In 1932, Williston served as reporter for the First Restatement of Contracts, a highly influential publication in the legal community.
-This treatise continues to exist to this day, currently edited by Richard A. Lord, professor at Campbell University Norman Adrian Wiggins School of Law.
+This treatise continues to exist to this day, currently edited by Richard A. Lord, professor at Campbell University Norman Adrian Wiggins School of Law, although it has been superseded by the Restatement (Second) Contracts, and the Restatement (Second) effectively has been modified by the Uniform Commercial Code.

 Honors and legacy

 Williston received accolades both during his lifetime and at the time of his death.
 In 1905, Williston was made a fellow of the American Academy of Arts and Sciences.
 He was awarded honorary degrees by Harvard, 1910; Amherst, 1923; and Yale, 1926.
 In 1929, he was honored with the very first American Bar Association Medal for "conspicuous service to American jurisprudence."

 In a 1963 Harvard Law Review essay, Justice Felix Frankfurter lauded Williston as being the "greatest artist in teaching."
 His statement of rules helped make commercial law predictable: "The business life of this nation is based on the writings and the legislation that Samuel Williston drafted," said Harvard Law Professor Arthur E. Sutherland.

 He, his work and his insistence on contractual formalism are often compared and contrasted to those of Yale Law School professor Arthur Linton Corbin, developer of the philosophy of law known as legal realism.
 Corbin was the writer of Corbin on Contracts and his influence is more evident in the Uniform Commercial Code and the Restatement (Second) of Contracts.

 He lived to 101 years of age in spite of ill health in his mid-thirties that interfered with his teaching.

 Williston is the namesake of the Williston Negotiation Competition at Harvard Law School.